HishamEldardiry/PowNet_Documentation/docs/source/pages/glossary.rst

 .. confval:: Spinning Reserve

-    Refers to the excess generating capacity that is immediately available and synchronized to the grid (but is not currently generating energy) to meet unexpected increases in electricity demand or compensate for sudden generator or transmission line outages.
+    The excess generating capacity that is immediately available and synchronized to the grid (but is not currently generating energy) to meet unexpected increases in electricity demand or compensate for sudden generator or transmission line outages.